 John runs Food Tech start-up CRU Kafe with his friends and co-founders Colin Pyle and Bodil Blain.
-The business, which provides organic, fair trade specialty coffee in a Nespresso compatible pod, launched to rave reviews (including The Sunday Times voting it the “best coffee in a pod”) and is stocked in Soho House hotel rooms around the world.
+The business, which provides organic, fair trade specialty coffee in a recyclable Nespresso compatible pod, launched to rave reviews (including The Sunday Times voting it the “best coffee in a pod”) and is stocked in hotels around the world.

 Tell us about yourself – who are you, what’s your mission and how did you get started?

 I’m an entrepreneur, broadcaster and chef.
 I’ve starred in a couple TV series of Food Junkies, I’m a founder of the Organic award-winning coffee company CRU Kafe and I’m also known as the Food Busker.

 In another life, I ran businesses for Raymond Blanc and Sir Terence Conran as well as operating his own Michelin-listed, award-winning brasserie, Marmalade.
 I have also consulted for some of the most prestigious London institutions, including The Ivy, Le Caprice and Soho House.
 I have hosted numerous food stages at Taste of London, Big Festival, Good Food Show.